Kosoku/TipOfMyKeyboard/README.md

 ## TipOfMyKeyboard

-This repository serves as a reference for iOS tricks that are commonly forgotten only to dig up that one project from that one time where you implemented it before but forgot.
+This repository serves as a reference for iOS tricks that are commonly forgotten until you dig up that one project from that one time where you implemented it previously.

 ### Setup